Mal-D/XAI-Flashpoint.The.Baron.Wars/Flashpoint - The Baron Wars/README.md

 # Flashpoint Installation Directions

-The Flashpoint is contained in the 7Zip archive "TBW-Release-v1.1.x.7z"
+The Flashpoint and supporting files are contained in the 7Zip archive "TBW-Release-v1.1.x.7z"

-There are 5 folders in the and the installation is designed to only Add to the contents of the /Mods folder.
+There are 5 folders in the archive and the installation is designed to only Add to the contents of the /Mods folder.
 1. ColourfulFlashpoints
 2. IRBTModUtils
 3. MapRandomizer
 4. MissionControl
 5. XAI Flashpoints

-The Flashpoint is dependent upon the following Mods
-1. XAI
-2. XAI Battle Pack 3025
-3. ModTek versions > 4.1.0.0
-4. ExtentededConversations 0.6.0
-5. MissionControl 1.5.1

 Other Mods Supplied with this Flashpoint